 The IMHOFF Clinic -- Improving Mental Health OF Families

 The IMHOFF Clinic provides behavioral health treatment to children and families who are dealing with the mental health consequences of child abuse or neglect.
-The clinic serves children and families that have experienced a difficult life event such as physical abuse, sexual abuse, neglect, or a traumatic loss.
+The clinic serves children and families who have experienced a difficult life event such as physical abuse, sexual abuse, neglect, or a traumatic loss.
 These events can lead to anxiety, depression, behavior problems, school difficulties or other behavioral health needs.

 The Behavioral Health Consequences of Child Abuse and Neglect*

 While not every child victimized by child abuse and neglect needs behavioral health services, many can be left with serious behavioral health problems.
 Children who have been abused or neglected are at a higher risk for developing depression, anxiety, eating disorders, and post-traumatic stress disorder.
-Even when children don’t have a behavioral health diagnosis, they can be left with a sense of isolation, low self-esteem, fear or difficulty trusting other people.
+Even when children do not have a behavioral health diagnosis, they can be left with a sense of isolation, low self-esteem, fear or difficulty trusting other people.

 Children who have been abused or neglected are also likely to have learning difficulties and struggle in school.
 As adolescents they are more likely to be involved with the criminal justice system and to engage in risky sexual behavior.
 As adults, they are more likely to use alcohol or drugs and they are more likely abuse their own children.